-Feeding wild burros has unfortunately become an attraction for visitors to the desert in California.
+Our Project - Save Our Asses - Feeding wild burros has unfortunately become an attraction for visitors to the desert in California.
 Oatman, Arizona and other communities have actively promoted this activity to the detriment of the burros, motorists, and community residents.
 The BLM, counties, and other agencies are left with the problem which at best is removing burros or worse road kill and accidents.
-Locally, 15 were killed on the highway north of Trona last year.
+Locally, 15 were killed on the highway north of Trona last year and many more in Death Valley and nearby Beatty Nevada.

 We have been approached by residents of Trona and Inyo County road crews to help find solutions.
 At first, we thought of highway caution signs, but those already go largely unnoticed or become shooting targets.
 We contacted other burro organizations in Arizona and found their experience is that public education through posters and fliers works best.
 We discussed several approaches and where to reach out to visitors.